-As the volume of investigative research increases year-on-year into the health benefits of omega-3, consumers are becoming more savvy as to which products they feel are right for them.
-This means that supplement providers need to do their homework, which means carefully exploring, researching and questioning the properties and quality of the omega-3 ingredient they want to sell in the market.
+As the volume of investigative research into the health benefits of omega-3s increases year-over-year, consumers are becoming more savvy as to which products they feel are right for them.
+This means that supplement providers need to do their homework to explore and question the properties and quality of the omega-3 ingredient they want to sell in the market.
 While this may seem like a daunting task, there are some fundamental points that you should consider when choosing an omega-3 ingredient for your product portfolio.

 Quality of the ingredient

-Being able to eat enough fresh fish to meet the levels of omega-3 required for the body can be a challenge.
-Many consumers don’t like to eat large quantities of fish, it is an expensive product and can be difficult to obtain in stores.
+Being able to eat enough fresh fish to meet the ideal levels of omega-3s required for the body can be a challenge.
+Many consumers don’t like to eat large quantities of fish.
+It can be an expensive product and, even, difficult to obtain in stores.
 This is where omega-3 supplements play their part.
 Omega 3s in their most natural-occurring form show to be most beneficial, as,even minor processing modifications of the natural marine oils create potential weak links in the fatty acid chain.

 If you want to choose the best ingredients, make sure they’re those that have been least tampered with during the production process.

-Triglycerides and phospholipids are two of the main forms of fats bound to omega-3s.
+Triglycerides and phospholipids are two of the main forms of lipids bound to omega-3s.
 Although these two lipids have similar structures, they both play very different roles in the body.

 Phospholipids are the building blocks of all cell membranes and are considered to be more effective in delivering omega-3s to where the body needs them the most.
 Triglycerides, on the other hand are more likely to be used for energy or can be stored as fat.
 For this reason, a smaller amount of omega-3s bound as triglycerides will go to the membranes, than omega-3s bound to phospholipids.